cormacp/gps/README.md

 * are close and have widely-separated timestamps: B IS VALID
 * are close and have narrowly-separated timestamps: B IS VALID

+The error tolerance is tunable using the ``speed_threshold`` argument, but is set to 100 'average units of speed' for the purposes of this exercise.

+Note that the ``speed`` metric is an arbitrarily calculated unit, with a scale that was chosen to broadly suit the input data.
+In a real-world system, this metric would be more carefully specified and derived from the conventions of the input data.

 #### Args:
 * speed_threshold (int): Limit for valid average speeds.